Last update: Dec. 8, 2017

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-It is excreted in breast milk in clinically insignificant amounts (Mathew 2004, Phillips 1986, Terwilliger 1934), much lower than the dose used in newborns and infants (Fulton 1992).
+It is excreted in human milk in a clinically non-significant amount (Mathew 2004, Phillips 1986, Terwilliger 1934), much lower than the dose used in newborns and infants.
+(Fulton 1992)

-No problems have been observed in infants whose mothers were taking it (FDA 2008, Terwilliger 1934).
+No problems have been observed in infants whose mothers took it.
+(FDA 2008, Terwilliger 1934)

 Its use is authorized in infants and children.